 Blood in the urine is a key sign of bladder cancer.
 It also may be a sign of kidney or prostate cancer.
 In some cases, you might not have any other symptoms.
 That's one reason why it's important to let your doctor know when you notice any blood.
 They can rule out more serious conditions or start any treatment you may need.

 To find out why there's blood in your urine, your doctor will examine you and ask about your health and family history.
 A lab will test your urine for red blood cells, infection, and other possible problems.
-In some cases, your doctor may test your blood or take pictures of your kidney or bladder with a CT scan, MRI, or a special camera called a cystoscope.
+In some cases, your doctor may test your blood or take pictures of your kidney or bladder with an ultrasound, a CT scan, MRI, or a special camera called a cystoscope.
 Sometimes, your doctor may need to test a sample of your urine for cancer cells.

 The right one depends on what's causing the symptom.
 An infection can be cleared up with antibiotics.
 Different cancers require different approaches, and genetic diseases may need long-term management.
 Talk to your doctor about what kind of treatment is likely to help you.